sunnymoon/presentation_linkare_day/readme.md

 <mark>=================== by JP =====================</mark>

-## 3.3 use vscode to implement CRUD on quarkus
+## 3.3 use vscode to implement CRUD on quarkus and UI
 ...
 Visual Studio code demo ...